-- SunBus provides 15 fixed transit routes transit lines throughout the Coachella Valley and 1 fixed route trolley service in the City of Palm Springs (PS BUZZ). - SunLine Market Based ServiceRegional Service provides local and regional passenger bus service between the Coachella Valley and Riverside. - SunDial provides transportation service required by the Americans with Disabilities Act of 1964 (ADA) for individuals with disabilities who are unable to use the SunBus fixed route service; the system must be comparable to the fixed route system. - Half Fare Taxi Voucher Program is a curb-to-curb, premium demand response service designed to transport residents of the Coachella Valley who are 60 years of age and older.
+- SunBus provides nine (9) fixed transit routes throughout the Coachella Valley. - SunLine Regional Service provides local and regional passenger bus service between the Coachella Valley and San Bernardino. - SunDial provides transportation service required by the Americans with Disabilities Act of 1964 (ADA) for individuals with disabilities who are unable to use the SunBus fixed route service; the system must be comparable to the fixed route system. - Half Fare Taxi Voucher Program is a curb-to-curb, premium demand response service designed to transport residents of the Coachella Valley who are 60 years of age and older.
 It is provided through local taxi operators and is available 24 hours a day, year round.
 The continuation of this program is contingent upon grant funding.

 SunLine has a 1,120 square mile service area from the Highway 111/Interstate-10 Junction in the northwest to the Imperial County border in the southeast, bounded by mountains to the north and south.
-The agency currently serves the nine member cities (from west to east) of Desert Hot Springs, Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, and Coachella, plus the seven unincorporated communities of Thousand Palms, Bermuda Dunes, Desert Edge, Thermal, Mecca, Oasis, and North Shore.
+The agency currently serves the nine member cities (from west to east) of Desert Hot Springs, Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian

+Wells, La Quinta, Indio, and Coachella, plus the seven unincorporated communities of Thousand Palms, Bermuda Dunes, Desert Edge, Thermal, Mecca, Oasis, and North Shore.

-Below, Map 1 illustrates the SunLine service area; Map 2 shows the January 20196 fixed route transit network.
+Below, Map 1 illustrates the SunLine service area; Map 2 shows the January 2021 fixed route transit network.